2025 Invasive Aquatic Plant Management Grant Program

 Grant award calculations

-Grant awards will be determined by permitted acreage associated with the IAPM permit application.
-Grant awards will provide $1,500 for treatments estimated to be 10 acres or less.
-For projects larger than 10 acres, the grant will provide $1,500 for the first 10 acres and $150 per acre for each acre above 10 acres.
-In those applications for control projects for two or more target species and separate treatments, project acreage will be summed across each eligible species for determining the grant award offer.
+Grant awards will be determined by permitted acreage associated with the invasive aquatic plant management permit application.
+Grant awards will provide $2,500 for treatments estimated to be 10 acres or less.
+For projects larger than 10 acres, the grant will provide $2,500 for the first 10 acres and $200 per acre for each acre above 10 acres.
+In those applications for management projects for two or more target species and separate treatments, project acreage will be summed across each eligible species for determining the grant award offer.

 Grant award notification

-The DNR will continue using the Grant Award Notification process to expedite grant execution (when all parties have signed the grant agreement and work can begin) by 2-3 weeks, allowing for more time to plan spring delineation surveys and treatments.
+The DNR will continue using the Grant Award Notification process to expedite grant execution (when all parties have signed the grant agreement and work can begin).
+This process allows more time to plan spring delineation surveys and treatments.
 Please note the following important components of the process:

 • The grantee will agree to the terms of the grant by signing the Grant Application with Assurances document, which contains the terms of the grant agreement and will be incorporated by reference into the Grant Award Notification.